JonasToth/gitforge.nvim/development_resources/README.md

 ## Definition of Done

-Version 1.0 is when I can perform day to day work with issues, pull requests and CI/CD interaction with GitHub, Bitbucket and Jira.
+Version 1.0 is when I can perform day to day work with issues, pull requests and CI/CD interaction with GitHub, Bitbucket (or GitLab) and Jira.
 Other git forges (especially if providing a CLI tool) may be integrated but are second class citizens.
 Why?
 Because I don't use them.
 If anyone has stakes into something else, go ahead and support me :)

 All features extending this base line may be developed at a much slower pace and may never